chencyberlab/formstack_documents_webmerge_fix_script/README.md

 According to our testing, webmerge only injects the corrupted code in "[Content_Types].xml" randomly, we believe this might due to server side issue and some merge workers (routes) are broken.

-Same user, same doc, a few mins different can give you different result, the doc may be broken, then a few mins later, the new generated doc will be fine.
+Same user, same doc, a few mins difference can give you different result, the doc may be broken, then a few mins later, the new generated doc will be fine.

 ## 🚨 What problem does this solve?